Avalanche Peak - Crow River Route

 Warning: If the Waimakariri River is high or in flood you must find a safe place to wait for river levels to drop.

 The trip starts from Arthur's Pass village on SH73, 150 km from Christchurch.
 It finishes at Klondyke Corner 8 km south of Arthur’s Pass village.
-You can leave a car here, or catch a shuttle bus.
-There are two shuttle bus services between Christchurch and Greymouth.
-Atomic Shuttles runs from Christchurch to Greymouth and back each day, while West Coast Shuttles does a return trip between Greymouth and Christchurch every day.
+You can leave a car here, or catch a shuttle bus - services run between Christchurch and Greymouth.

 What to expect: This route is extremely steep in places and exposed to the weather.
 It is not continuously marked so you need to be able to find your own way.